-As I discuss here in this video, most babies will latch on the best when they are supported to self-attach on their own, with the mother in the “laid-back” breastfeeding position, or self-attachment in the “koala” hold.
-Here is a baby self-attaching in the laid-back position:
+Most babies will latch on the best when they are supported to self-attach on their own, with the mother in the “laid-back” breastfeeding position, or self-attachment in the “koala” hold.
+Here is a video to show what this process looks like.
+It’s an amazing thing to see (and experience yourself!)…

 But what about the babies who cannot latch on well by themselves?
 What about the babies with tongue ties or other physical issues going on that inhibit their ability to keep enough of the areola in their mouth while breastfeeding?
 This is where the “flipple” technique can really help.
 In the following video I discuss how this little breastfeeding trick can work even better if the mother does this while her baby is in the “koala” position which looks like this: